Whoops Now / What'll I Do: Chart performance

 The overall chart performances for the single was successful, charting inside the top ten in Austria, France, and the United Kingdom, and inside the top twenty in Australia (for "What'll I Do"; "Whoops Now" peaked at number forty-nine), Denmark, Germany, and Switzerland.
 "Whoops Now/What'll I Do" managed to peak at number one in New Zealand for one week.

 Music video

-The video for "Whoops Now" was directed by Yuri Elizondo, the younger brother of Jackson's ex-husband, René Elizondo Jr., and depicts Jackson and her friends having fun in Jackson's favorite vacation spot, Anguilla.
+The accompanying music video for "Whoops Now" was directed by Yuri Elizondo, the younger brother of Jackson's ex-husband, René Elizondo Jr., and depicts Jackson and her friends having fun in Jackson's favorite vacation spot, Anguilla.
 It appears on the video compilation Design of a Decade 1986/1996.
 The video for "What'll I Do" is a concert performance taken from the janet.
 Tour, and has never been released commercially.